 How My Paintings Happen

-All the images on this page are of one painting from beginning to end.
+All images on this page are of the same painting from beginning to end.
 The canvas is wrapped around the stretchers instead of stapled onto the sides.
-I'll be using a canvas on 1.5" thick stretchers to hang without a frame for my client.
+I'll be using a canvas on 1.5" thick stretchers to hang with a frame.

 Email me if you have any comments or questions.
 Thanks, Ann

 I want to make this painting have a touch of an old photo color before it's done.
 I'm going to paint it in normal colors first and will go back with an overall glaze for the final colors.
 At least that is the plan.Be sure to reload the page if you don't see new images regularly.
 If any problems viewing, send me an email.